How to process assets

 Processing assets with Lume (to compile, minify, etc)

-In the previous step, we learned how to add files to the _site folder.
-Sometimes, you my want to modify the content of these files somehow, such as transpiling (like loading SASS files and converting them to CSS) or minifying them.
+Ok, we just learned how to add files to the build.
+But you may want to modify the content of these files somehow, such as transpiling (like converting SASS code to CSS) or minifying them.
 To do that, Lume has the process() function.

 Minify CSS code